 Chiptune

 Chiptune has always oddly intrigued me.
-The fact that many computers and consoles at the time had unique sound chips lead to unique capabilities and produced tracks.
+The fact that computers and game consoles of the 80s and 90s all had different sound chips with unique capabilities/characteristics, leading to some truly iconic sounds and tracks that people still emulate today.

-While I started my chiptune experiments with trackers like Famitracker, I really fell in love with the simplicity of the original Nintendo Game Boy.
+While I started my chiptune experiments with simple trackers like Famitracker, I really fell in love with the simplicity of the original Nintendo Game Boy (DMG).

-The Game Boy's sound chip allows for four simultaneous monophonic sounds at once:
+The DMG's sound chip allows for four simultaneous monophonic sounds at once:

 1. Square 1